Human-Augment-Analytics/LizardMorph/LizardMorph.MCP/README.md

 ## Testing the MCP Server

-Once configured, you can ask Copilot Chat for a random number, for example, `Give me 3 random numbers`.
-It should prompt you to use the `get_random_number` tool on the `LizardMorph.MCP` MCP server and show you the results.
+Once configured, you can test the server by:

+1. **Check Status**: Ask Copilot to check the server status to verify it's working correctly
+2. **Process Images**: Use the ProcessSingleImage or ProcessImagesFolder tools to test image processing
+3. **List Files**: Use ListProcessedImages to see generated output files

+Example: "Process the image in my sample_image folder using the LizardMorph MCP server"

 ## Publishing to NuGet.org